GoogleCloudPlatform/professional-services/README.md

 * [Bigtable Dataflow Update Table Key Pipeline](examples/bigtable-change-key) - Dataflow pipeline with an example of how to update the key of an existing table.
 It works with any table, regardless the schema.
 It shows how to update your key for a table with existing data, to try out different alternatives to improve performance.
 * [BigQuery Automated Schema Management](tools/bqman) - Command-line utility for automated provisioning and management of BigQuery datasets and tables.
 * [Cloud Composer Examples](examples/cloud-composer-examples) - Examples of using Cloud Composer, GCP's managed Apache Airflow service.
+* [Cloud Function Act As](examples/cloud-function-act-as) - Example of executing a Cloud Function on behalf and with IAM permissions of the GitHub Workload Identity caller.
 * [Cloud Composer CI/CD](examples/cloud-composer-cicd) - Examples of using Cloud Build to deploy airflow DAGs to Cloud Composer.
 * [Cloud Data Fusion Functions and Plugins](examples/cloud-datafusion-functions-plugins) - Examples of Cloud Data Fusion Functions and Plugins.
 * [Cloud Function VM Delete Event Handler Example](examples/gcf-pubsub-vm-delete-event-handler) - Solution to automatically delete A records in Cloud DNS when a VM is deleted.
 This solution implements a [Google Cloud Function][gcf] [Background Function][gcf-bg] triggered on `compute.instances.delete` events published through [Stackdriver Logs Export][logs-export].